Thursday Group Swim at Brohm Lake (2023-08-31)

 This is the last Thursday morning swim at Brohm Lake for the 2023 summer season!
 Please also join us in the evening at Furry Creek for a full moon swim and social event.
 Nothing like starting and ending the day with a swim!

 Time and Place

-There are no lifeguards at this beach.
+There are no lifeguards at this lake.
+There is no motorized boat traffic allows, but paddlers are common.
 Swimming wild is an amazing experience, but it’s not without risk.
 This is how we manage it:

 – We swim within our own abilities, and need to be honest with ourselves about our abilities if we decide to venture out of our depth.
 We want to be out of the water long before we get too cold or exhausted